Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/add-ml-code.md

 ## Model Training

-You can add following code to the *train* function of LunaPythonModel class to train a skleanr Logistic Regression classification model:
+You can add following code to the *train* function of LunaPythonModel class to train a sklearn Logistic Regression classification model:

 ```python
 train_data = pd.read_csv(user_input["trainingDataSource"])